 CMU Takes Center Stage at Tony Awards

-Alumna Jamie DeRoy (A'67) took home her third Tony Award as a producer for the winner of the Best Musical, "A Gentleman's Guide to Love and Murder."
+Alumna Jamie DeRoy (A’67) took home her second consecutive Tony Award as a producer for the winner of the Best Musical, “A Gentleman’s Guide to Love and Murder.”

 Previous theatre producing credits for DeRoy include dozens of shows, among them Tony Award winners “Vanya and Sonia and Masha and Spike” in 2013 and the revival of “The Norman Conquests” in 2009.

-Carnegie Mellon University also took center stage as the first education partner of the Tony Awards.
-Alumni Matt Bomer (A'00) and Zachary Quinto (A'99) announced the partnership on the 68th Annual Tony Awards® broadcast, presented by the American Theatre Wing and The Broadway League.
+Carnegie Mellon also took center stage as the first, education partner of the Tony Awards.
+Alumni Matt Bomer (A’00) and Zachary Quinto (A’99) announced the partnership during the broadcast before millions of viewers on CBS.

 As part of the exclusive higher education partnership, CMU and the Tonys will present The Tony Honor for Excellence in Theatre Education Presented by Carnegie Mellon University during next year’s telecast.

-Carnegie Mellon premiered its first prime-time television commercial during the show and several alumni were presenters and performers.
-The animated spot, which highlights CMU's success in the arts, business, sciences and technology, aired twice during the Tony broadcast.
-Tony Award winner Billy Porter (A'91) recorded the voiceover.
+Carnegie Mellon premiered its first prime-time television commercial during the show.
+The 30-second animated spot, which highlights CMU’s success in the arts, business, sciences and technology, aired twice during the Tony broadcast.
+Tony Award winner Billy Porter (A’91) recorded the voiceover.

-Hosted by Tony Award winner, Academy Award®-nominated and Golden Globe®-winning actor Hugh Jackman, the 68th Annual Tony Awards also featured appearances by Patrick Wilson (A'95) and Judith Light (A'70).
+Hosted by Tony Award winner, Academy Award®-nominated and Golden Globe®-winning actor Hugh Jackman, the Tony Awards also featured appearances by Patrick Wilson (A’95) and Judith Light (A’70).